Encomiendas in Peru: Spoils of war

 In 1570, the number of encomiendas in Peru (which included Ecuador, Bolivia, and northern Chile at that time) peaked at about 470 and the encomenderos reached the apogee of their economic and political importance.
 In 1550 the average number of "tributaries" (native males between 15 and 50 years of age) assigned to each encomienda was 673.
-Counting family members, the number of Andeans people subject to an encomendero totaled more than one million persons.
-By 1630, the number of encomiendas had declined to slightly more than 300, of which about 70 were within 21st century Ecuador and 30 in Bolivia.
-Part of the reason for the decline was the simultaneous decline in the Andean population mostly due to epidemics of diseases introduced by European colonists, but also the exploitation of the native peoples.
+Counting family members, the number of Andean people subject to an encomendero totaled more than one million.
+By 1630, the number of encomiendas had declined to slightly more than 300, of which about 70 were within 21st-century Ecuador and 30 in Bolivia.
+Part of the reason for the decline was the simultaneous decline in the Andean population, mostly due to epidemics of diseases introduced by European colonists, but also the exploitation of the native peoples.
 Scholars estimate the indigenous population of Peru (not including modern-day Ecuador and Bolivia in this estimate) at 600,000 in 1620 compared to a population of approximately nine million in pre-Columbian Peru.
 The number of Europeans, mostly Spanish, living in Peru in 1630 was about 34,000.

 The persistence of encomiendas in Peru, long after the system had been replaced in most of Latin America, was due to the cultural similarity between the Spanish encomienda and the Inca system of tribute labor, the mit'a.
 The Spanish inherited and adapted the mit'a system.
-Although the Incan mit'a does not appear to have been as exploitative as the Spanish encomienda, both were systems of corvee or forced labor in which the Andeans worked for the benefit of an overlord.
+Although the Incan mit'a does not appear to have been as exploitative as the Spanish encomienda, both were systems of corvée or forced labor in which the Andeans worked for the benefit of an overlord.